SimpleModBot/SimpleModBot/CONTRIBUTING.md

 ## Reporting a Vulnerability

 If you find a bug or security issue in SimpleModBot, please create an [issue](https://github.com/SimpleModBot/SimpleModBot/issues).
-Before creating an issue, though, please check if your issue has already been found.
+Before creating an issue, though, please check if your issue has already been reported.

 ### Spamming and Trolls

 Anyone who spams or creates a fake issue will be blacklisted from the bot.
 It wastes our time and we don't appreciate that!!

+## How to Contribute?